femtovg/femtovg/README.md

 Antialiased 2D vector drawing library written in rust.
 Ported from https://github.com/memononen/nanovg

 Most of the implementation is the same as the original C code with some bug fixes, some features added and several parts have been made more rusty.
-Rendering is done via one OpenGl (ES) 3.0+ capable backend.
+Rendering is done via one OpenGl (ES) 3.0+ backend.

 ## Features
-* [x] Anti-aliasing on the GPU without the use of multisampling
+* [x] Anti-aliasing
 * [x] Bézier paths (including self-intersecting) filling and stroking
 * [x] Solid color and image pattern fills and strokes
 * [x] Gradients - box (for easy box shadows), linear (2 points only) and radial